NoSpawnn/nospawnn.github.io/_posts/2024-07-17-picoctf-FindAndOpen.md

 ![The zip file is password protected](/assets/img/picoctf-FindAndOpen1.png)

 it's password protected!
 Ok, I guess we need to find the password somewhere in the pcap file then.
-Opening it up in wireshark, there's several distinct groups of packets, three of which have unknown protocols.
+Opening it up in wireshark, there's several distinct groups of packets, some of which have unknown protocols.
 I figure those are the one's I should focus on.
 Of the first section, there are nine packets, all of which are identical.

 ![First group of packets](/assets/img/picoctf-FindAndOpen2.png)